yolodevelopers/clean-stream-filters/README.md

 endTime //this indicates that the endTime of the filter is on the following line 8 //this is the end time of filter1

-title //the above space indicates that the first filter is defined and the next filter has now being defined filter2 type audiovisual
+title //the above empty line indicates that the first filter is defined and the next filter has now being defined filter2 type audiovisual